Prashanth-Nelli/jsPdfTablePlugin/README.md

 ================

- jsPdfTablePlugin expects an array of objects as an input,
+ jsPdfTablePlugin expects an array of objects and an object specifying

+ required table positioning values as an input,

  Each key in the object represents a column,